Much Ado About . . . Is This Love?

 "Yeah, I guess I should just tell Chris I'm not going to treat her anymore.
 I don't - I don't want to invite trouble.
 But I don't need to tell Reg about all this, do I?"

 "I don't see why.
 I mean, nothing actually happened, right?
-You treated Chris's knee, and you only felt, what, a little uncomfortable in the situation.
+You treated Chris's knee, and you only felt, what, a little awkward and uncomfortable in the situation.
 It's not like you kissed her or anything!"

 "That's true."
 Things always made more sense when he talked them out with someone who wasn't an idiot.
 Of course, it helped that Aileen was an expert on the human mind.
 But that husband of hers . . .
 Becker never could stand Gregory, ever since the day he'd started dating his daughter.